xeli37/creamTheRabbitsChaoIslandAdventure/README.md

 	\
 advanced features hoping to implement:\
 	- easy modding (maps, chao, toys, etc)\
-	- custom chao garden creatoin in-game?\
+	- custom chao garden creation in-game?\
 	- multiplayer with chao trading and interaction\
-		- probably allow players to bring 1 chao while visiting others. chao can breed, play, and perhaps learn things from each other\
+		- probably allow players to bring one chao while visiting others.\chao can breed, play, and perhaps learn things from each other\
 		\
 i am open to more ideas and any assistance with development. thanks for checking this out!\
 ~ xeli37